shallotoken/shat/README.md

-# shat

-ini di isi keterangan token
+# READ ME This is smart contract source for Shat ERC20 token